ostdotcom/website-docupony/platform/docs/getting_started/ost_wallet_app.md

 4. Select `Connect` to add your Brand Token economy to the OST Wallet App
     * You will receive an email with instructions to download the app and join your Brand Token Economy

-5. Next, invite your colleagues so you can start to send and receive tokens to each other!
+5. Next, invite your colleagues and start sending and receiving tokens to each other!

 6. Explore other areas of the app, in particular the `Settings` tab

-**Notes:**
-* iPhone users need to first download the TestFlight app from Apple to download the OST Wallet App
-* If you have any feedback, please raise a ticket at [help.ost.com](https://help.ost.com) or contact us at support@ost.com

 ## Learn More
 To learn more about the OST Wallet App, please refer to our [FAQ](https://help.ost.com/support/solutions/folders/35000214781).

+## Let Us Know What You Think
+We would love to hear your feedback.
+If you have any comments or suggestions, please contact us at [help.ost.com](https://help.ost.com) or send an email to support@ost.com.